chilarai/go-env-github-actions/Readme.md

 # Readme

-At times while CI/CD with Github Actions, you need to read environment variables stored in `Github Secrets`.
+At times while doing CI/CD with Github Actions, you need to read environment variables stored in `Github Secrets`.
 This sample program demonstrates how you can access `Github Secrets` stored in Github while doing CI/CD.

 ## Steps